dr-farhan/dr-farhan.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
 I am a Computational Biologist with specialization in Genetics and Genomics.
 My research focuses on applying bioinformatics tools to analyze genome sequencing data, inorder to understand the roles of non-coding genome elements, such as satellite DNA repeats and transposable elements.
-I am currently working as a postdoc research fellow at St Jude Children Research Hospital, to investigate repeats expression and regulation under the impact of epigenetic therapies in blood cancers.
+I am currently working as a postdoc research fellow at St Jude Children Research Hospital, to investigate repeats expression profiles and their regulation under the impact of epigenetic therapies in cancers.

 I earned my PhD in Biological Science (Genetics) from [São Paulo State University, Brazil](https://www.international.unesp.br/), my MS in Biotechnology from [International Islamic University](https://www.iiu.edu.pk/) and my BS honors in Biotechnology from [University of Malakand](https://www.uom.edu.pk/).